Simply enter in your phone number to be instantly connected to someone in our office who can answer your questions.

 Call today at

-If you are convicted of prostitution or soliciting, additional potential issues include:
+If you are convicted of soliciting, additional potential issues include:

-Simply put, if you are convicted of prostitution or soliciting, it can potentially be on your criminal background for the rest of your life.
+If you are convicted of soliciting, your criminal background can be damaged for the rest of your life.
 No matter what the circumstances were in your case, you run the risk of being considered someone who either sold yourself or paid for sex.
-Therefore, it is critical that you give your prostitution or soliciting charge the level of importance it deserves.
+Therefore, it is critical that you contact a solicitation lawyer to give your prostitution or soliciting charge the level of importance it deserves.

-If you’ve been charged with either of these offenses, it’s important to know what you’re up against.
-If you have any questions left unanswered by this page, or if you need a competent, experienced criminal defense attorney to fight for you in court, please contact us at or via email at email@example.com.
+If you’ve been charged with soliciting a prostitute, it’s important to know what you’re up against.
+If you have any questions or if you need a competent criminal defense attorney to fight for you in court, please contact Luftman, Heck & Associates at .